Vasectomy: Psychological effects

-Approximately 90% are generally reported in reviews as being satisfied with having had a vasectomy, while 7–10% of people regret their decision.
-For those in relationships, regret was less common when both people in the relationship agreed on the procedure.
+A 1990 study indicated that some 90% of men are generally reported in reviews as being satisfied with having had a vasectomy, while 7–10% of people regret their decision.

 Younger people who receive a vasectomy are significantly more likely to regret and seek a reversal of their vasectomy, with one study showing people in their twenties being 12.5 times more likely to undergo a vasectomy reversal later in life (and including some who chose sterilization at a young age).
 Pre-vasectomy counseling is often emphasised for younger patients.